-The CIP Summer School gathers emerging religious leaders from around the world to study, discover, and dine together in a stunning University of Cambridge location.
+The CIP Summer School gathers emerging religious leaders from around the world to study, discover, and live alongside one another in a stunning University of Cambridge location.

-The Summer School will be an opportunity for inter-faith engagement that adheres to CIP's ethos.
-We will explore the resources that each tradition offers for peaceful and serious engagement with the others, and look for the forms of coexistence and friendship that are possible between traditions that remain distinct and different.
-Coming to agreement on theology, politics or any other subject is not our aim, nor is the creation of some neutral middle ground; rather the aim is to learn to live well with disagreement, and to disagree more fruitfully and intelligently.
+The Summer School is an opportunity for inter-faith engagement that draws upon CIP's ethos, to serve practical peacemaking efforts.
+We explore the resources that each tradition offers for peaceful and serious engagement with the others, and look for the forms of coexistence and friendship that are possible between traditions that remain distinct and different.
+Coming to agreement on theology, politics or any other subject is not our aim, nor is the creation of some neutral middle ground; rather the aim is to learn to live well with disagreement, and to disagree more peacefully, fruitfully and intelligently.

 What past students say:

 "The Cambridge Inter-faith Programme Summer School changed my vision on inter-faith experiences.
 I had never before encountered an inter-faith program quite like it.
 The ability to live, dine, converse, become friends, and network with a global connection of people from the three monotheistic religions in such a fantastic, peaceful environment is not something that can be easily replicated.
 The program is a success.
 I personally formed four close relationships last summer.
 These newfound friends will be that way for the rest of my life, of that I am sure.
 If I were an Imam and facing a problem in my community, I would first turn to these friends to seek their advice before turning to other Imams, because they have a different view and are a resource that is trusted and invaluable.
 This alone is tribute to the success of the program: the fact that people of different backgrounds and faiths can genuinely form friendships and care about one another and trust them enough to seek their advice."
 Muslim student and graphic designer, Jordan